T-Troll/alienfx-tools/README.md

 ## Installation
 Unzip the installation archive to any directory of your choise, run.<br>
-In case apps can't locate LightFX dll's, you can find it into /DLL folder and copy to apps folder one you need (for x32 or x64).</br>
+In case you plan to use high-level SDK, but apps can't locate LightFX dll's, you can find it into /DLL folder and copy to apps folder one you need (for x32 or x64).</br>
 After install, run `alienfx-probe` once to check and set light names (`alienfx-ambient` and `alienfx-haptics` will not works wihout it).</br>

 ## alienfx-probe Usage
-Run `alienfx-probe.exe`<br>
+`alienfx-probe.exe` is a probe for light IDs of the low-level DSK, and it assign names for them (similar to alienfx-led-tester, but wider device support) as well.<br>
-Application shows some info, then begins switch light to green and prompt to enter light name (you can enter name or ID from SDK - it's show as well), then change light to blue then set.
+Then run, it shows some info, then switch lights to green one-by-one and prompt to enter light name (you can enter name or ID from high-level SDK - it's also shown as a part of info).
+Then the name is set, light switched to blue.
 If you didn't see which light is changed, just press ENTER to skip it.<br>
-It check 15 first lights into the system.<br>
+It only check 15 first lights into the system (may be not enough for per-key lights, please check and tell me).<br>
-The purpose of this app is to check low-level API and to prepare to low-level SDK migration, this names are stored and will be used later in `alienfx-haptics` and `alienfx-ambient` as a light names for UI.
+The purpose of this app is to check low-level API and to prepare light names for other apps, this names are stored and will be used in `alienfx-haptics` and `alienfx-ambient` as a light names for UI.

 ## alienfx-cli Usage
 Run `alienfx-cli.exe` with a command and any options for that command.
 Bu default, `alienfx-cli` using high-level SDK (Alienware LightFX) if found, and low-level (USB driver) if not.
 You can switch it by command.